-Welcome to the FSU Libraries Citation Guide!
+Welcome to FSU Libraries' Citation Guide!
 In this guide you will find resources for MLA, APA and Chicago styles of citation.
-In addition, library guides and tutorials for various citation management programs such as RefWorks, Zotero, Mendeley, and EndNote Basic are available in this guide.
+In addition, resources and tutorials for various citation management programs such as Zotero, Mendeley, and EndNote Basic are available in this guide.

 There are thousands of citation styles to choose from -- so how should you know which to select?
-Oftentimes, your instructor will assign one for you; other times you may have the option to pick one for yourself.
-Here is a breakdown on some of the most used citation styles:
+Oftentimes, your instructor will assign one for you; other times, you may have the option to pick one for yourself based on the citation conventions in your field of study.
+Here are three of the most widely used citation styles:

 For more information on these citation styles, please select the corresponding links located in the left-hand column of this guide.
 For more information on other citation styles, visit the Citation Styles by Disciplines page.